Introduction on Building Your Own Poker Table

 Put the wood rings into the rail under the vinyl before putting the cup holders in place.
 They should slip into the “X” cuts easily.

-The hardest part is finished!
+The hardest part of the poker table plans is now finished!
 It’s all easy from here on out.

 On to the playing surface.
 Spray the table top with the adhesive and centre the ¼” foam.